 Coming to the other dishes, for accompaniment, I made the bright Purple Beets Raita

-Salad had all possible colours like Red, Purple, Orange, White, Green and Yellow like the Onions, Tomatoes, Cucumber, Carrot, Green Chilies along with Lemon.
+The salad had all possible colours like Red, Purple, Orange, White, Green, and Yellow like the Onions, Tomatoes, Cucumber, Carrot, Green Chilies along with Lemon.

-The Indian Flatbread had Coriander Laccha Paratha with whole spices that was tasty on its own.
+The Indian Flatbread had Coriander Laccha Paratha with whole spices that were tasty on their own.

 You just need one gravy side dish with Yellow the Aloo chana Kurma that balanced both the paratha and the Pulao.